miotke/MealTime/README.md

 * Django REST framework

 ### Usage
-* Open the XCode project under `MealTime/iOS/iOS.xcodeproj` and run+build, the app should launch in the iOS simulator and connect to the live API.
+* Open the XCode project under `MealTime/iOS/iOS.xcodeproj` and build+run, the app should launch in the iOS simulator and connect to the live API.
 * Must target iOS 13+

 <p align="center">